The page has been translated by Gen AI.

 [

-"mountpoint" # Set the label for visualization on the Console among the Collector's labels provided to identify the source of Node Exporter's metric data.
+"mountpoint" # Set the label to visualize and display in the Console among the Collector's labels provided to identify the source of Node Exporter's metric data

-# Set dimension (dimensions) as mountpoint indicating the path where the filesystem related to the Filesystem metric is mounted on the system
+# Set dimensions to mountpoint, which represents the path where the filesystem is mounted on the system for Filesystem-related metrics

 ]